pickyourtrail_logo

 Yes — The Gorge Restaurant and Café Basin Road serve meals and snacks.

-8. Can I bring my own picnic?
+8. Can tourists bring their own picnic items?

 Yes, picnic zones are available with BBQ facilities.